Written by: Greg Ellifritz

 All of the above results were from shootings with 12 gauge shotguns only.

 While there were many other shootings where the criminal stopped his action and fled (similar to the one linked to above) without being incapacitated, relying on that isn’t always a good bet.

 Birdshot can work as a self defense round at close range against unarmored targets, but it is rarely the best choice.
-I’ve shot birds who didn’t stop after a hit of birdshot!
+I’ve shot birds that didn’t stop after a hit from birdshot.
 Do yourself a favor and buy a box of buckshot.
-Is $5 too much to pay for your life?
+Is $5.00 too much to pay for your life?